numbersanalyst/yt-shorts-control/README.md

 # YouTube Shorts Control

-YouTube Shorts Control is a browser extension that enhances your YouTube Shorts experience by adding a custom button to easily switch to the full video view.
+YouTube Shorts Control is a usefull browser extension that enhances your YouTube Shorts experience by adding a custom button to easily switch to the full video view.
+This way, you can watch Shorts like regular YouTube videos (use video progress bar, speed control etc.).

 ## Features

 - Adds a "Open as video" button to YouTube Shorts pages.
-- Clicking the button redirects you to the full video view by modifying the URL.
+- Clicking the button redirects to the full video view, pausing the video on the current page and opening the video in a new tab for a seamless experience.
+- Gives you more control over the video you watch.

 ## Screenshots